2 Foods You Should Never Eat and Why

 Lactose Intolerance and Casein and Whey Sensitivities

-Lactose intolerance occurs in people who do not produce the lactase enzyme, which is required to break down lactose, a sugar found in milk.
+Lactose intolerance occurs in people who do not produce the lactase enzyme that breaks down lactose.
+Milk produces the sugar known as lactose.
 Around 70% of the population worldwide stops producing lactase once they have finished breastfeeding.4

 People who do produce the lactase enzyme yet still experience dairy sensitivity are reacting to one or both of the proteins found in milk, casein and whey.
-Food sensitivities are a type of delayed inflammatory response triggered by your immune system’s IgG antibodies (as opposed to a food allergy caused by IgE antibodies that create a severe and immediate reaction).
-Because it could take up to 72 hours for food sensitivity symptoms to appear and they can vary widely, you may not realize it’s dairy that’s causing your bloating, gas, headaches, fatigue, eczema, or other symptoms.
+Food sensitivities are a type of delayed inflammatory response triggered by your immune system’s IgG antibodies.
+A food allergy is caused by IgE antibodies that create a severe and immediate reaction.
+It could take up to 72 hours for food sensitivity symptoms to appear and they can vary widely.
+You may not realize it’s dairy causing your bloating, gas, headaches, fatigue, eczema, or other symptoms.
 As a result your system can become chronically inflamed as you continue to snack on cheese, add milk to your coffee, and slather butter on vegetables, damaging your gut lining with each exposure.

 Hormones and Antibiotics

 Food sensitivities, inflammation, and molecular mimicry aren’t the only issues we have to worry about when consuming dairy products.
 To increase milk production, American dairy farmers inject their cows with the genetically engineered bovine growth hormone rBGH.
-The increased milk production puts strain on the cows’ udders, often leading to an infection known as mastitis, which is then treated with antibiotics.
-All of those added hormones and antibiotics make their way into the dairy products you eat and contribute to acne, mood swings, and antibiotic resistance, which in turn could lead to serious illness caused by antibiotic-resistant infections.7 8
+The increased milk production puts a strain on the cows’ udders.
+This often leads to an infection known as mastitis, which is then treated with antibiotics.
+All of those added hormones and antibiotics make their way into the dairy products you eat.
+The additives contribute to acne, mood swings, and antibiotic resistance.
+In turn, it could lead to serious illness caused by antibiotic-resistant infections.7 8

 I’m often asked, “Don’t we need the calcium from dairy for bone health?”
 It may surprise you to learn that The Harvard Nurses’ Health Study, which followed over 72,000 women for 18 years, found no protective effect of increased milk consumption on fracture risk.10 And, if you are concerned about osteoporosis, there are many non-dairy sources of calcium that don’t come with all the harmful side effects of milk.